SongJoo1993/SongJoo1993/README.md

 located_in: Toronto, ON
 education:
   [
-    "Diploma in Computer Programming & Analysis (CPA)", "Bachelor's in Criminology, Law and Society",
+    "Diploma in Computer Programming & Analysis (CPA) @ SENECA", "Bachelor's in Criminology, Law and Society @ UNIVERSITY OF TORONTO", ]
-  ]

 fields_of_interests: